EPCCed/archer-gpu-course/applications-two-day/section-1.01/README.md

 processor, one can use add more processing units (for which we will
 read: "cores").

-Many CPUs are now mutli-core or many-core, with perhaps O(100) cores.
+Many CPUs are now mutli-core or many-core, with perhaps O(10) or O(100) cores.
 Applications wishing to take advantage of such architectures *must* be parallel.